zhihanyang2022/off-policy-continuous-control/README.md

 ## Render learned policy

-Create a folder in the same directory as `offpcc`, called results.
+Create a folder in the same directory as `offpcc`, called `results`.
 In there, create a folder with the name of the environment, e.g., `pendulum-p-v0`.
 Within that env folder, create a folder with the name of the algorithm, e.g., `rsac`.
 You can get an idea of the algorithms available from the `algo_name2class` diectionary defined in `offpcc/launch.py`.
 Within that algorithm folder, create a folder with the run_id, e.g., `1`.
 Simply put the saved actor (also actor summarizer for recurrent algorithms) into that inner most foler - they can be downloaded from the wandb website after your run finishes.
 Finally, go back into `offpcc`, and call

 ```pytho
 python launch.py --env pendulum-v0 --algo sac --config configs/test/template_short.gin --run_id 1 --render